-The Ultimate Guide: All you need to know to draw any type of eye.
+The Ultimate Guide: All you need to know to draw realistic eyes.

-Eyes come in all shapes and sizes.
-They’re complex but with some practice, anyone can learn how to draw realistic-looking eyes.
+Eyes are unique in their shapes and sizes.
+But, anyone can learn to draw them with practice.
 In this guide I’ll show you all you need to know about drawing eyes, and what you should pay attention to while drawing.
-The following tips and tricks will not only help you to draw eyes from your imagination, but you will also be much better at drawing them using a reference.
+You will not only be able to draw eyes from your imagination.
+You will also improve your ability to draw from references.

 We start with the basics and then take a closer look at certain elements of the eye in detailed step-by-step tutorials.

 To make drawing eyes easier, it is essential for beginners to become familiar with the basics.
 If you already have experience, feel free to skip this section.

 To make your drawing look right, you need to keep in mind that there’s space for a third eye between the two you see.
 So, when you’re drawing, try to use three circles that are all the same size.
 That will give you a good starting point!

 In the two circles on the outside, you should draw the corners of the eyes and the eyelids.
 Remember, the corners of the eyes are a bit round, so make sure you draw them that way.

 A mistake that many beginners make when drawing eyelids is forgetting to draw an edge.
 Forgetting that makes the eyelashes look like they’re too close to the eye.
 So don’t forget to draw the edge to get the placement for the eyelashes right.

 The drawing won’t look at you if you just draw the pupil in the center of the iris.
 The closer an object is that we humans look at, the more the pupils move towards the nose.
 The further away the object is, the more the pupils move to the center.